 Costa Rica Has No Army

 On Dec.
 1, 1948, a large part of the world was still feeling the effects of World War II.
 Costa Rica decided to go another way entirely.
 President José Figueres Ferrer dissolved the army of Costa Rica after winning a civil war.
 The civil war was lasted all of 44 days which have gone down in history as the most bloody event.
 The battle was initiated by the rebel party and led by Figueres who proclaimed that Presidente Otilio Ulate won the elections by committing fraud.
-One of Figueres’ first actions as newly elected president, was to abolish the army.
+One of Figueres’ first actions as newly elected president of Costa Rica, was to launch a new and demilitarized Costa Rica.
 Some believe this action to be simply to prevent a military coup against him.
-Whatever his motives, the government of Costa Rica remains democratic to this day.
+Whatever his motives, the nation remains democratic to this day and economic growth has been impressive without a standing military to invest in.

 Who Protects The Country?

-In 1996, the Police Force was created to patrol the border and control operations against drug trafficking as well as to provide general law enforcement.
+You may wonder that without a standing army, who protects the country in case of conflict?
+In 1996, the armed Police Force was created as the nation’s security forces to patrol the Nicaraguan and Panama border and control operations against drug trafficking as well as to provide general law enforcement.
 There is also an Intelligence and Security Directorate in place and The United States Coastguard is extremely active in Costa Rican waters.
-They are actively involved in intercepting drug shipments and other illegal trades.
+They are actively involved in intercepting drug shipments and other illegal trades in this area.

 Taking Pride in Progressive Policies and Peace